jonathancraddock/mootparadox_grav/pages/01.home/default.md

 ### Walking the Wainwrights

 This has been a long-running project, and by long-running I'm talking 10+ years!
 The tables below list his seven classic volumes and the routes I've walked so far.
-These have been some great days out, and the Wainwright Bagging count stands at **98** - getting dangerously close to halfway.
+These have been some great days out, and the Wainwright Bagging count stands at **98** - and getting dangerously close to halfway.

 The Wikipedia article [List of Wainwrights](https://en.wikipedia.org/wiki/List_of_Wainwrights) is a useful resource.